On Choosing the Poems and Letter

 Link to EDA manuscript.
 Two copies (one lost), from about 1860 and 1861.
 The lost manuscript, sent to Elizabeth Holland about late summer 1860, was transcribed by Mabel Todd and used in the printer's copy for the 1894 edition of Letters (y-mssa mlt68-17, 288).

 Dickinson sent many poems in letters to her friends, the Hollands, and shared with them a love of literature, poetry and music.
 “Dr. Holland,” as she calls him in this poem, was himself a respected author, poet, lecturer and literary editor of the Springfield Republican, who went on to found and edit Scribner’s Monthly.
-Susan Kornfeld reads this poem as “Emily being a bit catty” about an unnamed “she” who wears fine “damask,” a rich silk material, and has a “rosier” bosom than the speaker, whose “destiny” is “fustian,” a coarse heavy cotton material.
+Susan Kornfeld reads this poem as “Emily being a bit catty” about an unnamed “she” who wears fine “damask,” a rich silk material, and has a “rosier” bosom than the speaker, whose “destiny” is, by contrast, “fustian,” a coarse heavy cotton material.
 The speaker further demeans herself (though this proves to be ironic) as a “little gipsey being” with a “little sunburnt bosom” from living out of doors.

 While the governing trope in the first two stanzas is the quality of fabric, the underlying implication is one of writing.
 Kornfeld continues: